provodoihi/PatientAssistance/README.md

 # Patient Assistance application using React Native
 ## Project Overview

-This application is aimed at providing a fast and simple healthcare solution for people of all ages.
-In particular, the main objectives are:
+This project is aimed at providing a fast and simple healthcare solution for people of all ages.
+Application main features:
-- Provide a user-friendly interface for users.
+- Health facilities search and map view.
-- Allow users to search for the health facilities’ information and location.
+- Booking appointments to clinics.
-- Allow patients to make appointments to clinics and to ask questions to health advisors.
+- Health advice: asking questions to health advisors.
-- Allow users to look for knowleadge about common diseases.
+- Common diseases knowledge.
 (Coming soon)
-- Visualize the COVID-19 statistic.
+- COVID-19 statistic real-time visualization.
 (Coming soon)

 ### Built With
 * [React Native](https://reactnative.dev)